sghpjuikit/player/README.md

 ## What is this?

-**Spit Player** is a desktop audio player and audio management meta-application, with a modular ui capable of reloading its own parts in runtime.
+**Spit Player** is a ubiqutious widget-based desktop application.
+It has modular ui and behavior, including audio playback/library, Phllips Hue integration or voice control features.
 Uses VLC under hood & css for looks.
 Built around plugins and widgets.

 **Is this ready?** Yes.
 Executable downloads are not provided, but can be easily [built](#use).